matthewswogger/family-med-nanny/architecture.md

 - WhatsApp Business API

 ### Backend
-- FastAPI (Python)
+- FastAPI
+- sqlite
-- PostgreSQL
+- Pydantic AI
-- Redis
+- Anthropic and/or OpenAI
-- Celery (for background tasks)
+- Redis (maybe, probably in memory caching or just go with sql db caching...it's fast enough)

 ### Infrastructure
 - Docker
+- [Railway](https://railway.com/) for deployment and monitoring
+- [Twilio](https://www.twilio.com/) for communication using mobile phone numbers
 - Single server deployment

 ### Monitoring
-- Prometheus
-- Grafana
-- ELK Stack
+- [Railway](https://railway.com/) should give me what I need for something of this scope out of the box.

 ## Next Steps